keithatxxdotnetwork/all-docs/docs/node/gateway-configuration/9-transfer-creds.md

 ---
 # 9. Transfer TLS Credentials

-Three files that were genereated during the setup of the Node computer must be copied to the gateway computer, the Gateway credentials `gateway-cert.crt` and `gateway-key.key`, and the cMix public certificate, `cmix-cert.crt`.
+Three files that were generated during the setup of the Node computer must be copied to the gateway computer, the Gateway credentials `gateway-cert.crt` and `gateway-key.key`, and the cMix public certificate, `cmix-cert.crt`.

 The instructions below assume that you have SSH enabled and configured on your Gateway computer.